|San José State University|

 Although Ramanujan reluctantly acquiesced to a European style of dress he was adamant about not changing the food he would eat.
 As a Hindu he would eat no meat, eggs or fats that involved the killing of animals.

 Ramanujan left Madras in March of 1914.
 Ramanujan's friends in India arranged for him to be provided with vegetarian meals on his ship voyage to England.
 Ramanujan however did not trust the purity of meals prepared by non-Hindus.
 For this reason in England he cooked his own meals.
 However, since finding vegetables in the wintertime in England was difficult and took time Ramanujan's did not get the nourishment that he needed.
-Even with ingredients available Ramanujan nourishment would have suffered from his intense preoccupation with mathematical research.
+The situation was even worse during World War I. Even with ingredients available Ramanujan nourishment would have suffered from his intense preoccupation with mathematical research.
 The end result was that his health deteriorated and he contracted tuberculosis.

 Ramanujan was a rare creature touched by inspiration and not really competent to take care of himself.
 When Ramanujan complained about being cold at night in his bed his friends had to tell him that the problem was that he was sleeping on top of the bed, as he did in India, and should have been sleeping under the blankets on his bed.